 Your professor isn’t your friend or a member of your family.
-He is someone whose relationship with you is and must always remain professional.
+Thus, you must create and maintain a professional relationship.
 That’s why you need to be careful about what goes into your email.
-Here are the factors you need to consider when writing an email to a professor.
+Here are the factors you need to consider in how to write an email to your professor.

 Addressing him as Professor X is better than just mentioning his name.
 If your instructor holds a PhD, address him as “Dr.” If you aren’t sure whether he holds a PhD, it’s safer to refer to him with the title “Professor.”
 Avoid words like “Miss” or “Mrs.” in your emails.

-How To Write An Email To a Professor: Some Niceties Would Do
+How To Write An Email To a Professor

-If you had never interacted before, explain how you desire to relate with them in the future.
-For example, you’d say that you want to join their class next semester or consider him to help with your research work.
-If you are 100% your professor knows you; you can skip this part.
+If you have never interacted before, explain how you desire to work with them in the future.
+For example, you can say that you want to join their class the next semester or you need help with your research work.
+If you are confident that your professor knows you; you can skip this part.

-State clearly what you want/need from your professor without beating about the bush.
-One or two sentences should suffice unless it’s something that requires you to explain further.
-Whether you want a response via email or set up an appointment, let him know.
+Once you have introduced yourself, let the professor know the purpose of writing your email.
+This is the most important part of how to write an email to your professor.
+Kindly make it brief.
+State clearly what you want or need from your professor without beating around the bush.
+One or two sentences should be enough unless it’s something that requires further explanation.
+Let them know whether you want a response via email or you’ll need to set up an appointment.

-Before you sign-off, remind your professor that you need some response from him.
-You can then sign-off using words like “Thank you”, “All the best”,, “Best”, or “Sincerely.”
-The word “Thanks” is important to show some level of gratitude for his effort to respond to your email.
+Before you sign off, remind your professor that you need some response from him. i.e, “I look forward to hearing from you soon” Then say, “Thank you for your time, Sincerely, David Johnson.”
+Thank you demonstrate some level of gratitude for his effort to respond to your email.

 Why Is This Important?

-Writing an email to a professor is a skill that can help you, not only in the university but also in the workplace.
+How to write an email to a professor, isn’t just about writing an email.
+This activity helps you improve your communication skills, a skill that can help you, not only in the university but also in the workplace.
 A thoughtfully constructed and courteous request is more likely to get a positive response.

 Remember, professors are human beings with varying moods and feelings, and you must treat them as such.
 Sometimes you might think a professor who’s annoyed by students’ emails is lazy or oversensitive, but the problem could be you.
 Most professors are paid for the time they spend in lecture halls, and any work they do after that is out of their goodwill.